ndiego/block-visibility/readme.txt

 As of version 1.4.0, Block Visibility is supported in the Site Editor, which is provided by Full Site Editing.
 Note that you will currently need the Gutenberg plugin and a Full Site Editing theme to make use of this functionality.
 Full Site Editing is still very much in development and you may find bugs or compatibility issues when using this plugin in the Site Editor.
 If you do, please let us know in the plugin support forum.
 We are committed to ensuring 100% compatibility by the time Full Site Editing is included in WordPress core.

-= Does Block Visibility work with Elementor and other page builders? = No. Block Visibility was design specifically for the WordPress Block Editor (Gutenberg), and therefore does no work on pages that are controlled by the Elementor editor or another page builder.
+= Does Block Visibility work with Elementor and other page builders? = No. Block Visibility was designed specifically for the WordPress Block Editor (Gutenberg) and therefore does not work on pages that are controlled by the Elementor editor or another page builder.
 As long as you are editing native WordPress “block” content, Block Visibility will work.

 = Is block visibility controlled using CSS? = Visibility is controlled primarily on the server, so if a block should be hidden based on the set block controls, it will not even be rendered.
-This ensures the plugin does not load any additional resources on the frontend of your site, thereby optimizing performance.
+This ensures the plugin does not load any additional resources on the front end of your site, thereby optimizing performance.

 The **one exception** to this is the Screen Size block controls.
 Visibility by screen size requires the use of CSS, which is loaded to the frontend of your site if, and only if, these controls are enabled.
 You can opt to disable this CSS and add the necessary yourself.
 Visit the plugin [Knowledge Base](https://www.blockvisibilitywp.com/knowledge-base/?bv_query=readme&utm_source=block_visibility&utm_medium=plugin&utm_campaign=readme) to learn more.